 The Euratom Basic Safety Standards Directive (2013/59/Euratom) sets safety standards for exposure to ionising radiation.
 The 2013 directive represents a significant overhaul of radiation protection legislation in the EU, consolidating a number of separate directives (including directive 97/43/Euratom on medical exposures) into a single piece of legislation.

 The BSS directive sets out rules regarding justification, patient information, dose recording and reporting, diagnostic reference levels and the delineation of responsibilities of health professionals.
-After entry into force of the Directive 2013/59/Euratom on 6 February 2014, Member States will have four years (i.e. 6 February 2018) to bring into force the laws, regulations and administrative provisions necessary to comply with this Directive.
+After entry into force of the Directive 2013/59/Euratom on 6 February 2014, Member States had four years (i.e. 6 February 2018) to bring into force the laws, regulations and administrative provisions necessary to comply with this Directive.

 Led by the Radiation Protection Subcommittee, the ESR developed a summary of the BSS directive that includes the essentials for diagnostic radiology.